BerkeleyLearnVerify/Scenic/docs/reference/statements.rst

 abort
 -----
-Used in an interrupt handler to terminate the current :sampref:`try-interrupt` statement.
+Used in an interrupt handler to terminate the current :keyword:`try-interrupt` statement.

 .. _override {object} {specifier}, {...}:
 .. _override: